CS Link

 CS Link was a satellite service that offers Czech and Slovak TV and radio stations to residents of Czech Republic and Slovakia.

-CS Link stopped offering pay TV at the end of November 2012 following the acquisition by the Luxembourg media group M7 Group (Canal+ Luxembourg S.a.r.l.).
+Previously owned by J&T, CS Link was acquired by the Luxembourg media group M7 Group (Canal+ Luxembourg S.a.r.l.) in 2011.
 M7 Group (Canal+ Luxembourg S.a.r.l.) is part of Canal+/Vivendi since September 2019.